cltutt/AI-project/README.md

 # AI-project
-USing Pygame and NEAT to create a game and AI
+Using Pygame and NEAT to create a game and AI.

+Required:
+Pygame
+NEAT